colinbate/brunch-ng2-less-bootstrap-deps/README.md

-# brunch-ng2-less-bootstrap-deps
+# ng2-bootstrap-lodash-stack

-Dependencies for running Angular 2 with Brunch, LESS, Bootstrap and lodash
+Dependencies for running Angular 2 with Bootstrap and lodash.